attilio23/italian_lotto_game/README.md

 ## Learning path 2
 This branch represents the second level of the project.
-If the user has generated one or more tickets, check whether each ticket is winning or not (showing the result, if the ticket is winning) based on the extraction generated.
+If the user has generated one or more tickets, is checked whether each ticket is winning or not (showing the result, if the ticket is winning) based on the extraction generated.

 ### Structure